 — Marshall McLuhan

 Humanity's complex of devices and programs and the extensions of that technological complex yet to come can be seen as humankind’s attempt to engineer around itself an omnipotent, omniscient, and omnipresent parent.
 This Freudian ambition has as its goal the preserving of humankind's posthuman descendants in a state of retarded, neotenous, development.
-On Earth, this program threatens to impose the nightmare scenario of a global technocracy perpetually exploiting it pharmacologically anesthetized drone-citizens.
-In space the program plays out as a metamorphosis of humans into the angels of the religious imagination.
+On Earth, this program threatens to impose the nightmare scenario of a global technocracy perpetually exploiting its anesthetized drone-citizens.
+In space, however, the program plays out as a metamorphosis of humans into the angels of the religious imagination.

 The Star Larvae Hypothesis: